Pope Innocent IX: Papacy

 Even before Pope Gregory XIV died, Spanish and anti-Spanish factions were electioneering for the next pope.
 Philip II of Spain's (r.
 1556–1598) high-handed interference at the previous conclave was not forgotten: he had barred all but seven cardinals.
 This time the Spanish party in the College of Cardinals did not go so far, but they still controlled a majority, and after a quick conclave they raised Facchinetti to the papal chair as Pope Innocent IX.
 It took three ballots to elect him as pope.
-Facchinetti received 24 votes on 28 October but was not successful in that ballot to be elected as pope.
+Facchinetti received 24 votes on 28 October but was not successful.
 He received 28 votes on 29 October in the second ballot while the third saw him prevail.
 Facchinetti took his papal name to honor Pope Innocent III.

 The cardinal protodeacon Andreas von Austria crowned Innocent IX as pontiff on 3 November 1591.
 He elevated two cardinals to the cardinalate in the only papal consistory of his papacy on 18 December 1591.